 Montreal (Quebec) H3A 2G4

 If you are not satisfied with the way in which we use your personal information, you can appeal to the supervisory authority with jurisdiction over such matters in your country.
-For example, the Office of the Privacy Commissioner of Canada is authorized to supervise matters relating to the management of personal information in Canada, while the Commission nationale de l’informatique et des libertés (CNIL) has jurisdiction in France.
-If you reside in a European Union country, please visit the site of the European Data Protection Supervisor to find the competent authority in your country.
+For example, the Office of the Privacy Commissioner of Canada is authorized to oversee matters relating to the handling of personal information in Canada, while the Commission nationale de l’informatique et des libertés (CNIL) has jurisdiction in France.
+If you reside in a European Union country, please visit the site of the European Data Protection Supervisor to find the relevant authority in your country.